-Henan’s Sun Dequn, an unemployed man living in Zhengzhou, seemed to embody Lei Feng’s spirit as for over 20 years, he drove a tricycle called the “Lei Feng Car” around town to collect donations of winter coats and duvets for the needy.
-China Youth Daily, however, accused Sun of neglecting his real family, including two children being raised by his wife in their hometown, in order to do good deeds in the provincial capital.
+Henan’s Sun Dequn, an unemployed man living in Zhengzhou, seemed to embody Lei Feng’s spirit.
+For over 20 years, he drove a tricycle called the “Lei Feng-mobile” around town to collect winter coats and duvets for the needy.
+China Youth Daily, however, accused Sun of neglecting his real family, leaving two children to be raised by his wife in their hometown in order to do good deeds in the provincial capital.
 They also portrayed his unemployment unsympathetically, stating he was “fired numerous times” from jobs.
 Other media, though, have spoken admiringly of his commitment to philanthropy in spite of personal struggles.

 3. Chen Lei Feng

 Chen Guangbiao, the self-proclaimed “Most Prominent Philanthropist of China,” is no stranger to controversial charity.
-It was only a matter of time before the man who served free lunch and gave away to New York’s homeless and handed out cans of fresh air to Beijing residents decides to tie up his activities with the selfless socialist icon.
-On July 1, 2014, Chen visited (with many photographers present) Lei Feng’s tomb to kowtow three times and offer his role model a copy of the New York Times report on his project with the American homeless.
+It was only a matter of time before the man who offered free lunch and 300 USD each to 1,000 of New York’s homeless, and handed out cans of fresh air to Beijing residents, decided to tie up his activities with the selfless socialist icon.
+On July 1, 2014, Chen visited (with photographers present) Lei Feng’s tomb to kowtow three times, and offered his role model a copy of the New York Times report on his project with the American homeless.
 He has also dressed up in Lei Feng garb (with photographers present) and stated “the biggest difference between myself and Lei Feng is the lack of an inscription by Chairman Mao.”

 4. Lei Feng learning leads to arrest